Abelardo L. Rodríguez: Autobiography

 Rodríguez wrote a 445-page autobiography in 1962.
 The Autobiografía de Abelardo L. Rodríguez was published by the Senate of the Mexican Republic, Commission of Libraries and Editorial Affairs.

 Family tragedy

 A family tragedy affected Rodríguez deeply in later years.
-In 1964, his 39-year-old son Juan Abelardo and his daughter-in-law, Janine Ratliff died in a plane crash.
+In 1964, his 39-year-old son Juan Abelardo and his daughter-in-law, Janine Ratliff died when their plane collided with power lines on takeoff.
 The couple had four young children, whom Sullivan and Rodríguez took into their care and raised.

 Death

 General Abelardo L. Rodríguez died at Scripps Clinic in La Jolla, California, on 13 February 1967.
-He is buried at the Panteón Municipal Delegación Sauzal.
-This cemetery is located at El Sauzal de Rodríguez in the Ensenada Municipality, in Baja California.
-Aída Sullivan Coya was buried next to him after she died in 1975.

 Recognition

 Abelardo L. Rodríguez's legacy includes a number of landmarks throughout Mexico.
 These include: